Antony-guzman/api-challenge/README.md

 API-challenge

 ## How to use:
-You'll need to copy the code locally and put in your Spotify public id and secret key and musixmatch apikey to use.
+You'll need to copy the code locally and put in your Spotify public id and secret key and musixmatch apikey to use (in the app.js).

 ## Process